A free boundary problem for the mean-field limit of diffusing particles with nonlinear boundary reactivity: Free boundary problem in the mean-field limit

 We conclude by highlighting a few other related strands of work.
-Firstly, kinetic undercooling in the Stefan problem has recently been studied via a free boundary problem for Brownian motion with the traditional elastic killing mechanism, i.e., \eqref{eq:Grebenkov} with a constant coefficient $\kappa>0$ \cite{baker_shkolnikov_undercooling, hambly_meier}.
-Secondly, free boundary problems for epidemic spreading with Stefan-type conditions have been studied in many earlier works; see e.g.~\cite{Hadeler, Wang_etal_2019, Wang_Du_2021, Wang_Du_2022}.
-However, these models have not been studied in a mean-field context and we stress that our infection mechanism, which achieves the natural factorisation \eqref{eq:I_mean-field}, leads to a different nonlinear and reactive boundary specification.
+Firstly, \cite{baker_shkolnikov_undercooling, hambly_meier} have studied kinetic undercooling in the one-dimensional Stefan problem via a McKean--Vlasov formulation for Brownian motion with the classical elastic killing mechanism, i.e., \eqref{eq:Grebenkov} with constant $\kappa>0$.
+This also involves a free boundary that increases with killing events, but the analysis is distinct from ours.
+Secondly, one-dimensional free boundary problems for epidemic spreading with Stefan-type conditions have been widely studied in the PDE literature; see e.g.~\cite{Hadeler, Wang_etal_2019, Wang_Du_2021, Wang_Du_2022}.
+These models have not been considered in a mean-field context, and we stress that our infection mechanism, which achieves the natural factorisation \eqref{eq:I_mean-field}, leads to a different reactive and nonlinear specification of the free boundary.
+Thirdly, we note that \eqref{eq:I_mean-field} can be seen as a generalisation of the classical SIR model, and we stress that \cite{berestycki_desjardins_weitz_oury} directly extends the SIR model by attaching a risk variable to the susceptible population that diffuses on the positive half-line.
+Unlike our mean-field limit, there is no free boundary and the risk variable is only reflected: instead, infections occur across the entire susceptible population at a rate that increases with the risk level.
+Finally, we note that \cite{pang_pardoux_2022} studies epidemic mean-field limits for non-Markovian SIR-type models in which infections arise from a Poisson process with a rate depending on the state of the system.